3ff3x0r/Ai_curriculum/README.md

 # About
-This study guide is a list of courses to prepare myself to study Artificial Intelligence.
+This study guide is a list of courses to prepare myself for the POSCOMP exam.

 ```
 Basic Knowledge 4,200 hours